karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 Now, this is where it hits differently for a network engineer.

-How does a packet—whether it’s a voice call, a WhatsApp message, or a LinkedIn post—travel from New York to Chennai (over 12,000 km away) in just a second or two?
+How does a packet—whether it’s a voice call, a WhatsApp message or a LinkedIn post—travel from New York to Chennai (over 12,000 km away) in just a second or two?

 Your guess is right.